 As event app users, attendees should be fully aware of the data they are sharing.
 There should also be processes put in place so they actively choose to offer their info.
-Some platforms are designed so that collecting data is the default and that users must actively to opt-out if they no longer want to their data pulled.
-This results in a poor user experience as the process feels sneakier than it should be.
+Some platforms are designed so that collecting data is the default and that users must actively opt-out if they no longer want to their data pulled.
+This results in a poor user experience as the process feels less transparent than it should be.

 In order to avoid this sentiment among your attendees and other event stakeholders, take the time to breakdown your basic data policy in a way that can be understood by the average person.
 Doing so will be much appreciated by attendees and help to establish your event brand as one that places attendees’ user experience as a high priority.

 Send a Detailed Email Summarizing Your Policy

 According to The Event Success Formula, email is one of the most effective ways for marketers to communicate with their audiences.
 Attendees will appreciate if you create a separate email that summarizes, in layman's terms, your data and privacy policies because they can then refer to this email on separate occasions.

 Learn how an event app can fit int your overall event strategy in the Event Stack guide.